Anupriya-Sri/dockerfile-practice/README.md

 # dockerfile-practice
-The repo is a demo for maing dockerfilw
+The repo is a demo for maing dockerfile